Latest version of MusEdit: Version 3.90.2 for Win 95/98/ME/NT/2K/XP (March, 2005)

 - ability to have long bars between treble/tab pairs

-- fixed problem with Midi playback when there is a staff text object at the very start of a line ( in that case the line would be skipped during playback )
+- fixed problem with Midi playback when there is a staff text object at the very

 - changed bar counting to handle bar at start of staff, and timesig